 How to avoid

-To successfully go through the crisis you should have a clear understanding of why you’re doing what you’re doing: to get rich, to create a business and sell it, to change the world and leave a mark.
+To successfully go through a crisis, you should have a clear understanding of why you’re doing what you’re doing: to get rich, to create a business and sell it, to change the world and leave a mark.
 Determine the real reason that drives you.
-But remember that even you’re planning on selling it, be aware that you can only sell a business that works well.
+But remember that even if you’re planning on selling it, be aware that you can only sell a business that works well.

 It’s not the lack of money that causes startups to fail.
 People and companies run out of cash when costs exceed income.
 When can it happen?
-As a result of failure to market the product (hence the lost investors’ interest) or the problems with management.
+As a result of failure to market the product (hence the loss of investors’ interest) or the problems with management.

-In the future to come, startups will continue to lead innovation.
+In the future, startups will continue to lead innovation.
 Though some of the statistics may not sound encouraging, with careful planning and a lot of determination, it’s possible to create a product that would change the world and make your dreams come true.